THE GALAPAGOS FINCH

 Can be seen on: Santa Cruz, Isabela, Fernandina, Santa Fe, Santiago, Rabida, Pinta, Marchena

-Identified by its four-note song, faded green plumage, and black hood and breast, the Large Tree Finch’s has a larger beak than the two other Tree Finches, resembling that of a parrot.
-This finch species eats insects, caterpillars, spiders, seeds, and nectar, breeding between December and June, with eggs that hatch quickly, and chicks that fledge within two weeks of hatching.
+Identified by its four-note song, faded green plumage, and black hood and breast, the Galapagos Large Tree Finch has a larger beak than the two other Tree Finch species, resembling that of a parrot.
+This Darwin finch species eats insects, caterpillars, spiders, seeds, and nectar, breeding between December and June, with eggs that hatch quickly, and chicks that fledge within two weeks of hatching.

 Conservation Status: Vulnerable